hmis-tools/hmis-api-server/INSTALL.md

 3. `POST` to `http://localhost:8080/openhmis/api/v3/authenticate/google` in part 6 of [the Google tutorial](https://developers.google.com/identity/sign-in/web/server-side-flow), passing the generated authentication code as the raw POST value, as explained there.

 4. Extract the `id_token` component from the JSON object returned in part 7 of the tutorial.
-If instead you receive an error like `Token Fail: 401 Unauthorized`, check that your origin and redirect URIs are correct, that your `client_id` and `client_secret` are in `application.properties`, and that you've run `mvn tomcat7:redeploy` whenever any of these values change.
+If instead you receive an error like `Token Fail: 401 Unauthorized`, check that your origin and redirect URIs are correct, that your `client_id` and `client_secret` are in `dev.properties`, and that you've run `mvn tomcat7:redeploy` whenever any of these values change.

 5. For all API calls that require authentication include the HTTP header `Authorization` with the value of the `id_token` you collected in step 3.
 To test these calls with specific headers, try the [Postman](https://www.getpostman.com/) app.